iivanov1996/SamKnows/README.md

 ## CURL library

-Download the latest source from the Git server and build the source code:
+Download the latest source from the Git server and build the source code using the provided instructions on the repository itself:

     git clone https://github.com/curl/curl.git